The Single Point of Contact (SCP) is an online service for service providers and specialists from North Rhine-Westphalia and abroad.

 As a one-stop shop for all questions relating to services, business start-ups and professional recognition, the EA supports you with the following services:

-At national level, the Federal Ministry for Economic Affairs and Climate Protection (BMWK) is responsible for the implementation of the EU Services Directive.
+At national level, the Federal Ministry for Economic Affairs and Energy (BMWE) is responsible for the implementation of the EU Services Directive.
 Its task is to coordinate the implementation of the Directive in the 16 federal states and to provide cross-border support.
 The Länder are responsible for implementing the specific measures.
 This leads to different models of the EA in the countries.

-[Here you will find an overview of the points of single contact in Germany](https://www.bmwk.de/editorial staff/DE/articles/small and medium-sized enterprises/uniform contact persons.html).
+[Here you will find an overview of EA in Germany](https://www.bmwk.de/editorial staff/DE/article/small and medium-sized enterprises/uniform contact person.html).
 If you want to settle in another federal state, you will receive competent advice there.

 Since December 2009, the Single Point of Contact has been legally binding in all EU countries.
 All EAs of EU countries are part of the EUGO network.
 Iceland, Liechtenstein and Norway participate on a voluntary basis.